 An analysis of political theory from the Renaissance to the present.
 Major theorists are covered: Hobbes, Locke, Hegel, Rawls, and others.
-Credit Hour(s): 3 Semester Offered: Spring (odd)

 POS403: American Foreign Policy

 This course examines American foreign policy and the foreign policy process, placing special emphasis on current issues and problems.